aliyun/terraform-provider-alicloud/website/docs/r/polardb_cluster.html.markdown

 * `id` - The PolarDB cluster ID.
 * `connection_string` - (Available in 1.81.0+) PolarDB cluster connection string.
 * `port` - (Available in 1.196.0+) PolarDB cluster connection port.
+* `tde_region` - (Available in 1.200.0+) The region where the TDE key resides.
+-> **NOTE:** TDE can be enabled on clusters that have joined a global database network (GDN).
+After TDE is enabled on the primary cluster in a GDN, TDE is enabled on the secondary clusters in the GDN by default.
+The key used by the secondary clusters and the region for the key resides must be the same as the primary cluster.
+The region of the key cannot be modified.
+-> **NOTE:** You cannot enable TDE for the secondary clusters in a GDN.
+Used to view user KMS activation status.

 ### Timeouts